 Friends or Lovers?
 The Complexities of Queer Love

 The Greeks had six different words for love, so why does it seem like only friendships or sexual relationships are valid?
-Eros (where we get erotic from) was the only one which is REALLY about sex and romance – not that those two always come together nowadays, but we don’t need to go there!
+Eros (where we get erotic from) was the only one that is REALLY about sex and romance – not that those two always come together nowadays, but we don’t need to go there!

 I still remember the first guy I was attracted to in my early teens.
 His slightly feminine appearance, blonde hair and blue eyes, the fact he paid attention to me, and a lot of wishful thinking had me convinced that it would blossom into more than a friendship.

 As someone who was quite camp from a young age, yet very much in denial about it, I was mocked by most of the boys at school.
 Beneath what I thought was a hard exterior (it definitely wasn’t), I’d go extra mushy when a guy was nice to me.
 Obviously, he was in love with me, right?
 It’s easy to latch on to people when you’re not used to warmth from those who you perceive to be like them.